Police investigating fatal pedestrian crash in Walpole

 WALPOLE, MASS.
-(WHDH) - Walpole police are investigating a pedestrian crash that left one person dead Tuesday evening.
+(WHDH) - Walpole police are investigating after a woman was fatally struck by a car on Tuesday evening.

-Officers responding to reports of the crash near 832 East St. shortly before 6 p.m. found a woman who had been struck by a car and was suffering from life-threatening injuries, according to a release issued by the department.
+Officers responding to reports of the crash near 832 East St. shortly before 6 p.m. found a woman who had been struck by a car and was suffering from life-threatening injuries, according to Walpole police.

-The woman, whose name has not been released, was transported to a local hospital where she was later pronounced dead.
+The woman, whose name has not been released, was transported to a nearby hospital, where she was pronounced dead.

 East Street was closed in both directions for about two hours as crews worked to clear the scene.